 Both LBHA and the Civil Aviation Authority (CAA) Safety and Airspace Regulation Group (SARG) require assurance that the introduction of the RWY21 RNAV(GNSS) IAP at LBHA will result in safe air operations at all stages of its implementation lifecycle.
-The form of this assurance is an operationally focused Safety Case, structured in four parts as recommended by the LBHA Management Manual [Ref.
-01].
+The form of this assurance is an operationally focused Safety Case, as recommended by the LBHA Safety Management System (SMS) Manual [Ref.
+01] and will be structured in four parts.